okwolo/okwolo/docs/blobs.md

 # Blobs

-Okwolo and its modules all have a `use` function which takes a single object as argument called a blob.
-Blobs are very powerful since they are understood by all modules and allow access to deeper layers than the top level api.

-A blob can have as many unique keys as necessary.
-Each key will be tested on each module to determine if that module supports it.
-The value assigned to each key can be a single object, or an array of objects (ex. adding multiple actions at once).
-This library is purposefully built to handle the addition of blobs in any order and at any time in an application's lifecycle.
+Okwolo apps have a `use` function which takes a single object as argument called a blob.
+Blobs are powerful configuration objects which all modules can listen for.
+This allows for customization far beyond what is available in the api.
+This library is purposefully built to handle the addition of blobs at any time in an application's lifecycle.

 Here is an example of a blob that adds two watchers and adds a route.